henriquebarrosx/TerminalCommands/README.md

 ## Commands Of Terminal

-My intention when i write this was show how simples lines scripts that can help us and turn some task in funny moments.
+My intention when i write this was show how a simple of script line can help us to turn simple day-to-day task .

-### Simple Shell Comands
+### Simple Shell Comands File

 > This file teach basics commands that can be used in Terminal.
-> Terminal, or Shell, is one form of communication between users and system operational to execute some tasks instead of use > graphics interface.
+> Terminal, or Shell, is one form of communication between users and system operational to execute some tasks instead of use graphics interface.

-### Shell To Management
+### Shell To Management File

 > Here contains examples of commands to list, kill and detail process.